 You've started to dabble in the digital world as well.
 Why the addition of the Pro Tools set-up, and what was the progression from analog?

-The rest of this article is only available with an archive subscription or by purchasing back issue #20.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #20.
 For an upcoming year's free subscription, and our current issue on PDF...